mtsang/neural-interaction-detection/README.md

 ## Reproducibility
 If you need to reproduce results, please contact me so I can share the original code used for experiments (in Tensorflow).
+Email: tsangm at usc dot edu

 ## Reference